Mthabs/ourcommunity/README.md

 **6.2	Comment Page**

 ![ezcv logo](https://res.cloudinary.com/dnt7oro5y/image/upload/v1705664342/comment_form.png)

 - The comments section lists all comments left by users for that particular post
 - Comments can only be left if a user is logged in.
-Any comments left by the user that is currently signed in can be updated or deleted using edit and delete in the comment
+Any comments left by the user that is currently signed in can be updated or deleted using edit and delete in the comment.

 ![ezcv logo](https://res.cloudinary.com/dnt7oro5y/image/upload/v1705670805/update_comment.png)
 ![ezcv logo](https://res.cloudinary.com/dnt7oro5y/image/upload/v1705670805/delete_comment.png)

 **7. Footer**

 ![ezcv logo](https://res.cloudinary.com/dnt7oro5y/image/upload/v1705670996/footer.png)

 -	Social Connectivity: Direct links to Sayit's social channels expand the community beyond the main site.
 -	Stay Updated: Users can follow updates, events, and news through connected social platforms.
 -	Brand Reinforcement: A consistent footer across pages cements the brand's digital footprint.